rocketeers/docs/Events.md

 ## Listening to events

 All tasks in Rocketeer fire two basic events : `before` and `after` on which you can hook.
 But some tasks fire internal events, during their execution, allowing you to execute actions at various points in their lifetime.
-Do listen to these events, there are two methods you can use.
+To listen to these events, there are two methods you can use.
 Say you want to execute something before the **Deploy** task symlinks the `current` folder to the latest release :

 ```php
 Rocketeer::addTaskListeners('deploy', 'before-symlink', function ($task) {